NCIP/gdc-docs/docs/Data_Dictionary/Release_Notes/Data_Dictionary_Release_Notes.md

 ### Known Issues and Workarounds

-*  Portion "weight" property is incorrectly described in the Data Dictionary as the weight of the patient in kg, should be described as the weight of the portion in mg <!--SV-391-->
+*  Portion `weight` property is incorrectly described in the Data Dictionary as the weight of the patient in kg, should be described as the weight of the portion in mg <!--SV-391-->

 ## Release with API v1.7.1